 Types of Great Barrier Reef Corals

-- Hard corals – Also known as hexacorals, these corals are the reef-building corals.
+- Hard corals – Also known as hexacorals, these corals are reef-building corals.
 They are the primary source of the Great Barrier Reef as they love shallower waters.
 Another name they are known by is zooxanthellate.
 Typically, these formations are found less than 50 metres under the water surface.

 - Octocorals – These beaut corals are often the sea pens, blue corals, soft corals and sea fan formations.
 These formations are some of the most uniquely shaped out there.
 Sea pens stand vertically with feathered out corals running up a stem, resembling a leaf.
 The blue corals are some of the prettiest, with varying blue hues.
 Soft corals can take a number of sprawling shapes, however, they appear soft if they were to be touched.
 Sea fan coral formations spread out like a handheld fan and come in various colours like purple or even pale yellow.

-- Azooxanthellate – The less talked about part of the Great Barrier Reef are the azooxanthellate corals.
-They are opposite of their counterparts and often found deep down in the ocean.
+- Azooxanthellate – The less talked about part of the Great Barrier Reef is the azooxanthellate corals.
+They are opposite of their counterparts and are often found deep down in the ocean.
 They lack any zooxanthellate at all and solely rely on filtering plankton through the seawater to gain their needed nutrients.
 They are typically smaller in size since they are not considered “reef-building”.